Maximos-Adel/Classic/README.md

-# Second-Project
+# Classic
- My Second Project using HTML & CSS & jQuery
+Landing Page using HTML, CSS and jQuery